PDF Password Protection: What It Actually Does

 - The user password (sometimes called the open password) is required to open and read the document at all.
 Without it, the file cannot be viewed.

 A document can use one or both.
-A user password locks the door entirely; an owner password lets people in but restricts what they can do inside.
+A user password locks the door entirely.
+An owner password lets people in but restricts what they can do inside.

 How strong is the encryption?

-CocoPDFโs Protect PDF tool applies AES-256 encryption โ the strongest level the PDF standard supports.
+CocoPDF's Protect PDF tool applies AES-256 encryption, the strongest level the PDF standard supports.
 With a strong password, AES-256 is not realistically breakable by brute force.
-The weak point is never the algorithm; it is the password.
+The weak point is never the algorithm.
+It is the password.

 What password protection does not do

 Encryption protects the file, not the information once it has been opened.
 A reader who has the password can still read the screen, photograph it, or retype the contents.
-Protection stops unauthorized access โ it does not stop a trusted reader from sharing what they have seen.
+Protection stops unauthorized access.
+It does not stop a trusted reader from sharing what they have seen.
 It also cannot be undone if you forget the password, since the password is never stored anywhere.

 Choosing a good password

-- Use a long passphrase rather than a short, complex string โ length matters most.
+- Use a long passphrase rather than a short, complex string.
+Length matters most.

 - Do not reuse a password you use elsewhere.